0x42697262/obsidian_files/Notes/SignalTransmission.md

 A nonperiodic signal changes without exhibiting a pattern or cycle that repeats over time.

-In [[DataCommunication|data communications]], we frequently use periodic analog signals (because they need less bandwidth), and nonperiodic digital signals (because they can represent variation in data).
+In [[DataCommunicationsAndNetworking|data communications]], we frequently use periodic analog signals (because they need less bandwidth), and nonperiodic digital signals (because they can represent variation in data).